Request consultation →

 One reason dry eye care often fails is that all lubricants are treated as interchangeable.
 In reality, some therapies primarily improve hydration and rheology, while others provide a more biologically active environment for epithelial recovery.

-Hyaluronic acid
+Hyaluronic Acid

-Serum tears
+Serum Tears

-Autologous serum tears are not simply thicker artificial tears.
+Not simply thicker artificial tears.
 They contain biologically relevant components derived from blood, which is why they are often used when epithelial support and surface healing matter as much as symptom relief.
 Comparative literature continues to support serum-based therapy as a meaningful option in severe dry eye and ocular surface disease.

 PRP

-A modern treatment hierarchy is most useful when it is organised by biology rather than by product category.
+A modern treatment hierarchy is most useful when it is organized by biology rather than by product category.
 The objective is to restore homeostasis, reduce ongoing injury, and then escalate toward more biologically active therapies when the surface continues to fail.

-Level 1 — Stabilise the environment
+Level 1

 Management begins with diagnosis of the dominant mechanism: evaporative disease, aqueous deficiency, mixed disease, meibomian gland dysfunction, exposure-related stress, or pain-predominant disease.
 Early measures may include preservative-free lubrication, lid disease control, blink rehabilitation, environmental modification, and protection from chronic desiccating stress.